goodonone/celebrity-health-fitness-video-subscription/README.md

-# Celebrity Health & Fitness App
+# Celebrity Health & Fitness App Frontend

 A platform that empowers a fitness personality/celebrity to generate revenue by distributing their brand specific workouts using a subscription pricing model.
 The videos can be hosted on any cloud platform easily accessible throughout the globe.

-App Specifications: A full stack, single page Angular application utilizing Typescript, HMTL5 and CSS3 for the frontend.
-The backend developed using MVC formatted Node.js and Express.js, utilizing a RESTful API that can scale based on demands reliably; with MySQL as the database.
+App Specifications: The frontend was developed using the Angular Framework utilizing Typescript, HMTL5 and CSS3.
+The backend was developed using MVC based Node.js and Express.js, utilizing Sequalize.
+With a RESTful API that can scale based on demands reliably; with MySQL as the database.